leafo/lapis/docs/database.md

 number of connections are opened to depending on the concurrent load to your application.

-> Since SQL is embedded into your application, all queries are blocking and no connection pooling is used.
+> Since SQLite is embedded into your application, all queries are blocking and no connection pooling is used.

 Depending on which database you use, a different library is used.
 You may need to install these libraries manually if you wish the use the associated